Kentucky uninsured medical care programs and free health insurance plans.

 First Steps is when the state coordinates early intervention services for young children with developmental disabilities which should lead to increased long term development.
 877-417-8377

 Your health insurance premiums, whether it is a private plan or public option, can be partially paid for by the Health Coverage Tax Credit Kentucky Bridge Grant.
 This is an option while someone waits for the federal Health Coverage Tax Credit (HCTC), who receives monetary cash payments from the Pension Benefit Guaranty Corporation or who receives benefits under the Trade Act.
 Other conditions will apply too.
 Call 502-564-7456 for details.

 Kentucky Access is government subsidized, affordable health insurance for those individuals or families that were previously denied health insurance coverage.
 It can help people who were denied due to preexisting conditions or that have high costs.
 Main number is 866-405-6145.

 Children With Special Health Care Needs is when the state will help coordinate assistance with medical care and prescription medications for teenagers and children with certain physical special needs.
 It will also pay for related lab and follow-up, clinic services, and other therapy from a number of centers across Kentucky.
 800-232-1160

 Federal government and state sponsored Medicaid is available for uninsured and low income residents.
 A number of medical bills and expenses can be paid for.
+This is a free state of Kentucky (as well as as federal) government health insurance plan for the low income, unemployed, and disabled among others.
 Dial 800-635-2570.